APIDevTools/swagger-parser/README.md

 npm install @apidevtools/swagger-parser
 ```

+Node.js 20.19 or later in the Node.js 20 release line, or Node.js 22.12 and later, is required.

 ## Usage

 When using Swagger Parser in Node.js apps, you'll probably want to use **CommonJS** syntax: